Account takeover fraud is big business for cybercriminals and bigger trouble for you. It requires awareness and understanding to resolve safely.

 - Remote access scams that result in cybercriminals getting access to victims’ computers under the guise of helping them.
 They use this access to steal information or install malware to hijack accounts.

-- Deceptive phone calls and other social engineering techniques (also known as vishing) are used to access accounts.
+- Deceptive scam calls and other social engineering techniques (also known as vishing) are used to access accounts.

 Scammers may call and say they are from a familiar institution or company and need to verify information.
 But this is a ruse to get the victim to tell them sensitive data they will then use to breach an account.
 Bad actors also use email, texts, or social media with the same intentions.